Jimi LiJimi Li

 Interfaces adapt to user intent (or disappear entirely).
 Prompts replace clicks.

-1. AI-Driven Execution
+2. AI-Driven Execution

-Workflows are no longer manually coordinated—AI agents orchestrate work across systems.
+Workflows are no longer manually coordinated.
+AI agents orchestrate work across systems.

-1. In-Line Decisioning
+3. In-Line Decisioning

 Analytics isn't separate anymore.
 Decisions happen inside the flow of work.

-1. AI-Ready Knowledge Layer
+4. AI-Ready Knowledge Layer

 Information is structured so AI can actually understand, reason, and act on it.

-1. Unified Data Fabric
+5. Unified Data Fabric

-Data is no longer siloed—it's connected, contextual, and accessible in real time.
+Data is no longer siloed.
+It's connected, contextual, and accessible in real time.

 Systems are built as modular capabilities that AI can discover and invoke.